csc-training/geocomputing_course/materials/parallel_r.md

 * `future` exports needed variables and libraries automatically to the parallel processes
 * The variables must be serializable.
 Terra's raster objects are not serializable, see [Terra library's recommendations](https://github.com/rspatial/terra/issues/36)
-* Spatial data analysis often includes significant amounts of data.
-If writing the parallization yourself, it is better to read the data inside the function, that is running parallel.
-Avoid moving big size variables from main to parallel process.
-Give as input the file name or study area coordinates etc.
+* Avoid moving big size variables from main to parallel process.
+Spatial data analysis often includes significant amounts of data.
+It is better to read the data inside the parallel function.
+Give as input the file name or compute area coordinates etc.

 :::